Canon 200D vs 60D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 60D are two digital cameras that were announced, respectively, in June 2017 and August 2010.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 60D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the 60D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 200D and the Canon 60D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (35 percent) than the Canon 200D.
 Moreover, the 60D is substantially heavier (67 percent) than the 200D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.